Takeshi Okada

 My research focuses on the artistic creation process of artists in visual art, dance, and other domains using a multi-method approach with field studies and psychological experiments.
 I also study art education and learning processes, especially in art museums and undergraduate liberal arts education, using a design-based research method.

-Also, I am a vice director of the Art Center at the University of Tokyo which has been established in 2019.
+Also, I am the director of the Art Center at the University of Tokyo which has been established in 2019.
 It aims to conduct research and education integrating art with natural and social sciences and humanities.

 Selected Publications